Planning a Western Canada road trip? Enjoying the best things to do in Edmonton might turn into one of the biggest surprises on your journey!

 Although it sits among the largest cities in Canada, choosing where to stay in Edmonton doesn’t present too much of a challenge.
 Many of the best hotels in Edmonton are generally found in the areas of downtown Edmonton, Strathcona, West Edmonton.

-- Varscona Hotel on Whyte: Located in Strathcona along Edmonton’s most famous street, this excellent value hotel is a great choice for travellers looking to experience some of Edmonton’s tastiest restaurants and trendiest bars & bistros.
+- Varscona Hotel on Whyte: Located in Strathcona along Edmonton’s most famous street, this excellent value hotel is a great choice for travellers.
+Staying here, you’ll be able to experience some of Edmonton’s tastiest restaurants and trendiest bars & bistros.

-- Four Points by Sheraton Edmonton West: Among the best in West Edmonton’s chain hotel cluster, this brand-new 3-star hotel deliver everything you’d want for a comfortable stay in Edmonton including an indoor pool, hot tub, fitness centre, restaurant, and bar.
+- Four Points by Sheraton Edmonton West: This brand-new 3-star hotel is among the best in West Edmonton’s chain hotel cluster.
+It delivers everything you need for a comfortable stay in Edmonton.
+Amenities include an indoor pool, hot tub, fitness centre, restaurant, and bar.

-- The Fairmont Hotel Macdonald: One of Edmonton’s most recognizable buildings, this 5-star hotel is the top luxury pick in the city, featuring elegant & regal rooms with a whole host of luxurious amenities including a fine-dining restaurant and a spa.
+- The Fairmont Hotel Macdonald: One of Edmonton’s most recognizable buildings, this 5-star hotel is the top luxury pick in the city.
+It charms guests with elegant & regal rooms.
+There’s host of luxurious amenities here, too, including a fine-dining restaurant and a spa.